This post is also available in: English (UK)

 Weebly: Want a simple website design that’s cheap and easy to create?
 Weebly might be the right choice for you.
 If you don’t need a lot of fancy features or much in the way of eCommerce tools (which cost quite a bit more), Weebly has everything you need for a DIY website.
 It’s especially ideal for businesses that, for instance, maintain a brick-and-mortar store and simply want to drive traffic there as opposed to driving online sales.

 GoDaddy: Are you a total beginner, but want to build a simple website fast?
 GoDaddy may be the best choice for you.
-For example, if you don’t care about customisation and want a basic, no-fuss website to promote your home repair business or even a small online store, GoDaddy helps you get the job done quickly and easily.
+For example, if you don’t care about customization and want a basic, no-fuss website to promote your home repair business or even a small online store, GoDaddy helps you get the job done quickly and easily.

 WordPress: WordPress is on the opposite end of the spectrum from GoDaddy.
-If you have experience building and maintaining a website, and want more control and infinite customisation options, WordPress is the way to go.
+If you have experience building and maintaining a website, and want more control and infinite customization options, WordPress is the way to go.
 However, for complete beginners or those who don’t want to choose from nearly limitless template designs and plugins, it’s probably better to choose a more simplified website builder.
-But if all of these possibilities excite you, then WordPress can open up a world of endless customisation and robust blogging capabilities you can’t access from other drag-and-drop website builders.
+But if all of these possibilities excite you, then WordPress can open up a world of endless customization and robust blogging capabilities you can’t access from other drag-and-drop website builders.

 BigCommerce: The name pretty much says it all.
 If you’re conducting a large volume of online sales, perhaps in the range of thousands of transactions per month, then BigCommerce should be at the top of your list.